evidence-dev/evidence/sites/docs/docs/introduction.md

 Evidence supports [loops](/features/advanced/templating#loops), [conditional logic](http://localhost:4567/features/advanced/templating#conditionals), [parameterized pages](/features/advanced/parameterized-pages), tests and more.

 ## Who is it for?
-Evidence is built for analysts - not web developers.
+You don't need to be a web developer to use Evidence.
 The only skills you need to get started are the ability to write SQL and markdown.

 If you're ready to get started, [install Evidence &#8594](/getting-started/install-evidence)